Inflatable kayaks are a bit like mountain bikes. You can buy a blinged-up overweight piece of junk with ‘full suspension’ for under a hundred quid.

 is for an IK’s advantages over hardshells, including Sit On Tops (‘SoT’) and folders.
 IKs offer compact storage of course, as well as lightness in manhandling and ease of transport in a car, on a train, a plane or on your back (left).

-Most IKs are undecked and open and so, like canoes and SoTs, are easy to load up, get in or remount from the water.
-And compared to a ‘skin on frame’ folder (see ‘F’) they’re more robust in terms of bashing into rocks and getting knocked about.
-You can lash an inflated IK straight onto a car roof without damage to either.
+Most IKs are undecked and open and so, like canoes and SoTs, are easy to load up, get in, and even remount from deep water.
+And compared to a ‘skin on frame’ folding kayak (see ‘F’) they’re more robust in terms of getting knocked about.
+You can lash an inflated IK straight on a car roof without damaging either.
 And even when full of water, an IK can’t sink.
-Unlike our friends below…
+Unlike our chuckling friends below…

 C is also for IK construction.
 There are two ways of making an IK: having ‘sleeves’ in an ordinary fabric hull, which then take inflatable tubular bladders or sponsons (right, an Aire ‘cell’), rather like an inner tube gives shape and firmness to a tyre.
 Or a more expensive ‘tubeless’ method – simply forming and sealing a tough hull fabric skin and then fitting valves.
 More on construction here and here.

 Certification, Conformity or Accreditation are another bunch of C words that cover IKs (but not packrafts).
 This can refer to the standard boats are made to but also regulations for permitted use which varies from territory to territory.

 ISO is a global standards organisation probably not recognised in the US which has the similar ANSI.
 The UK the BSI adopts the ISO standard (see below)

 As far as I can tell, ISO 6185-1 covers standards for construction and use of inflatable kayaks, but there’s no way of knowing exactly what it is without buying a copy for up to £214 from the BSI (less from ISO in Switzerland).